osm2pgsql-dev/osm2pgsql-website/road-map.md

 Osm2pgsql must work well on all current and some older versions of major Linux distributions.

-Because we currently have no Windows or OSX developers the support for these operating systems is "best effort", we try to keep it working but can not promise anything.
+Because we currently have no Windows or macOS developers the support for these operating systems is "best effort", we try to keep it working but can not promise anything.